OctopusDeploy/blog/blog/2020-03/octopus-release-2020-1/index.md

 Octopus aims to have world-class support for multiple platforms, including Windows machines, Linux machines, and popular cloud services.
 This release includes two changes to make Octopus feel more at home on Linux and macOS.

-### Octopus CLI available via HomeBrew, APT, and YUM
+### Octopus CLI available via Homebrew, APT, and YUM

 ![command prompt or terminal graphic](octopus-cli-xplat.png "width=500")

 The Octopus CLI, formerly known as `octo.exe`, is a handy and powerful tool that enables teams to interact with Octopus from the command line.
 It's now available to install quickly and easily via the following platforms and package repositories:

 * Chocolatey
-* HomeBrew
+* Homebrew
 * APT
 * YUM
+* Docker

-The new additions are HomeBrew, APT, and YUM so that teams using macOS and Linux can take advantage of this in a more natural way.
+The new additions are Homebrew, APT, and YUM so that teams using macOS and Linux can take advantage of this in a more natural way.

 [Check it out](https://octopus.com/downloads/octopuscli)